Ghurtchu/blabbermouth/README.md

    }
    ```

 Each chat expires after two minutes of inactivity.
+Also, WebSocket connection automatically closes after 120 seconds of inactivity.

 In case either `User` or `Support` refreshes browser backend either loads:
 - conversation history (if the chat is still active)